sanbuphy/sanbuphy/README.md

 The problems I am currently learning:

 - Writing a deep learning inference framework
-- Accelerating model operators (GPU general matrix multiplication (GEMM) optimization, convolutional calculation and CPU acceleration (AVX512/AVX2))
+- CUDA programming / C++
-- Handwriting plugins for TensorRT
+- Learning to write operator for Paddle Pytorch ONNX TensorRT
-- Analyzing the underlying principles of OpenVINO
+- How Pytorch fx work
-- Pytorch fx
+- MLsys

 💬 Time flies like an arrow, and the years pass like a shuttle.
 The time for learning is short, and there is so much that we don't know.